carolynryan20/crosswordGA/README.md

 Added tournament selection. (tournament: line 376)

-Added custom mutation to only mutate to words that maintain intersection validity. (mutate: line 679)
+Added custom mutation to only mutate to words that maintain intersection validity. (mutate: line 679) If you want to run the old (random) mutation method, set mutation_kind equal to "1" in settings.txt.
+If you want to switch back to the new (custom) mutation method, set mutation_kind equal to "0."

 Added a new objective fitness of letter weights, so less common letters are more likely to appear in the crosswords. (findTotalValue: line 830)